 2. Alfalfa for Fertilizing Roses

-Alfalfa is a popular natural fertilizer that has long been a favourite of organic gardeners and it’s usually the main ingredient in premade organic fertilizer mixes.
+Alfalfa is a popular natural fertilizer that has long been a favorite of organic gardeners and it’s usually the main ingredient in premade organic fertilizer mixes.

 I personally use alfalfa in pellet form as it decomposes over time, gradually releasing the nutrients into the soil to benefit the rose throughout the growing season, whereas with some chemical fertilizers the water soluble nutrients can get washed away after watering or heavy rain, so there is less time for the roots to take in the nutrients and the product is essentially wasted.